Zydak/Vulkan-Path-Tracer/README.md

 The only downside of this approach is that you can't have fancy shapes for volumes you want to spawn rays within.
 But that's hardly an issue for things like fog.
 And more complex volumetric shapes are usually stored in something like OpenVDB format instead of triangles anyway.

 ### Nested Volumes
 To determine whether a ray was currently in a volume or not, I decided to keep a global flag in the payload.
 When a ray refracts through the mesh surface from outside, the flag is set to true.
 When a ray refracts from inside, the flag is set to false.
 This way no additional cost is added to determine whether to scatter in a volume or not.
 If the ray got refracted from outside, and the mesh has a volume inside it, it has a chance of scattering inside the medium instead of reaching the other side of the mesh, it's as simple as that.
-The only thing that as needed for simulating scattering is the distance which the ray has traveled through the volume.
+The only thing that is needed for simulating scattering is the distance which the ray has traveled through the volume.
 It's easy to compute since it's just the distance between two intersection points.

 ### AABB volumes
 AABB volumes are pretty much the same, but this time there is no global flag dictating whether the ray is inside the volume or not, since it has to account for the fact that it can spawn inside the volume.
 So an AABB ray intersection test is done every time.
 The math for that is dirt cheap, so it doesn't cause any performance issues even for multiple volumes.

 ### Scattering

-To simulate scattering I use *Closed Form Tracking* method, since for now I only support homogenous volumes, there's no need for anything more sophisticated.
-It's implemented according to [this article](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/monte-carlo-methods-in-practice/monte-carlo-simulation.html) and [Production Volume Rendering](https://graphics.pixar.com/library/ProductionVolumeRendering/paper.pdf).
+To simulate scattering I use a simple tracking approach, since for now I only support homogenous volumes, there's no need for anything more sophisticated like delta tracking.
+I implemented it according to [this article](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/monte-carlo-methods-in-practice/monte-carlo-simulation.html) and [Production Volume Rendering](https://graphics.pixar.com/library/ProductionVolumeRendering/paper.pdf) paper.
 Distance along the ray at which scattering has occured is given by:

 $$
 t = -\frac{\ln(1 - \xi)}{\sigma_t}
 $$

-If this distance is shorter than the distance to the other side of the surface, the ray has scattered inside the volume.
+If this distance is shorter than the distance to the other side of the volume, or any other closest geometry, the ray has scattered inside the volume.

 With $t$ in place, the next thing is simulating the scattering itself.
 That's done with a phase function $p(\mathbf{V} \cdot \mathbf{L})$.
 It dictates how likely the ray is to scatter in direction $\mathbf{L}$ given $\mathbf{V}$.
 These functions are usually parameterized by $G$, also called anisotropy.
 It controls the average scattering angle, in other words, the likelihood of light being scattered forward, backward, or isotropically.
-I decided to use the Henyey-Greenstein phase function since it has become a standard in PBR for volumes.
+I decided to use the Henyey-Greenstein phase function since it has become a standard in PBR for volumes for it's ease of use.

 $$
 p(\mathbf{V} \cdot \mathbf{L}) = \frac{1}{4\pi} \cdot \frac{1 - g^2}{(1 + g^2 - 2g(\mathbf{V} \cdot \mathbf{L}))^{\frac{3}{2}}}